AngelCastilloB/carda-lite/README.md

  * All folders should be lower case with "-" character as word separator.
  * All parts of the components should be name as follows name.component.ts|html|css|spec to represent those various files.
  * All components should have its own folder.
-    * The following structure must be followed inside the "client" folder:
+    * The following structure must be followed inside the "app" folder:
     ```
     app
     ├── components